 WCAG 2.0 guidelines 3.1.1 and 2.4.4 and 3.1.2

-The Karlin Law Firm is on the forefront in defending businesses, Website and App owners against a major wave of ADA Website and Apps Attacks by people claiming Websites and Apps are somehow not up to the viewer’s personal standards.
+The Karlin Law Firm LLP is on the forefront in defending businesses, website and app owners against a major wave of ADA website and apps attacks by people claiming websites and apps are somehow not up to the viewer’s personal standards.
 No standards have been set.
-This has been confirmed in the recent 9th Circuit Case, Robles v Domino’s Pizza, decided on January 15, 2019.
-The case also seemed to hold that stand-alone Websites and Apps with no nexus to a physical location, brick and mortar store, is exempt from the ADA.
-This is in line with the 11th Circuit, although it has been argued that other Circuits may have approached the question differently.
+This has been confirmed in the recent 9th Circuit Case, Robles v Domino’s Pizza, decided on Jan.
+15, 2019.
+The case also seemed to hold that stand-alone websites and apps with no nexus to a physical location and brick and mortar store is exempt from the ADA.
+This is in line with the 11th Circuit, although it has been argued that other circuits may have approached the question differently.

-Of note is a new development where a few law firms at targeting developers and owners of mobile applications – Apps – for alleged ADA non-compliance.
-In our view, there is no legal basis for almost all of these ADA App claims and lawsuits.
-The law firm of Carlson Lynch of Pittsburg, PA, is one of the law firms making claims against owners of Apps, on behalf of Robert Jahoda and Eddie White though its lawyers and attorneys, R. Bruce Carlson, Kevin W. Tucker.
-Todd D. Carpenter is also a member of their law firm.
+Of note is a new development where a few law firms are targeting developers and owners of mobile applications – apps – for alleged ADA noncompliance.
+In our view, there is no legal basis for almost all of these ADA app claims and lawsuits.
+The law firm of Carlson Lynch of Pittsburg, PA, is one of the law firms making claims against owners of apps, on behalf of Robert Jahoda and Eddie White, though its lawyers and attorneys, R. Bruce Carlson and Kevin W. Tucker.
+Todd D. Carpenter, are members of the law firm.
 If you have received one of their claim letters, give us a call.

-The lack of standards for either Websites or certain Apps related to a store or restaurant like Domino’s Pizza, but leaving it an “open question of fact” to be determined by a trial court, can open the door to anyone claiming a visual or other disability to file a lawsuit which has the effect of extorting a ransom in exchange for dropping the lawsuit.
-This is the Weaponization of the ADA, and this ADA Website Weaponization is as alarming as a devastating computer virus.
-ADA Website and App Attacks are largely fueled by the lack of meaningful and simple-to-implement-and-maintain safe harbor standards, and also by the “one-sided” attorney’s fees provision in ADA cases which often puts an ADA Plaintiff in a “no lose” position.
-In our view, any one-sided attorney’s fees provision where only the Plaintiff (but not the Defendant) can get its attorney’s fees paid by the losing side, always presents the opportunity for abuse, and often results in bad consequences because it sets up a “no lose” situation for the Plaintiff even when their case is weak.
+The lack of standards for either websites or certain apps related to a store or restaurant like Domino’s Pizza, but leaving it an “open question of fact” to be determined by a trial court, can open the door to anyone claiming a visual or other disability to file a lawsuit that has the effect of extorting a ransom in exchange for dropping the lawsuit.
+This is the weaponization of the ADA, and this ADA website weaponization is as alarming as a devastating computer virus.
+ADA website and app attacks are largely fueled by the lack of meaningful and simple-to-implement-and-maintain safe harbor standards, and also by the “one-sided” attorney’s fees provision in ADA cases, which often puts an ADA plaintiff in a “no-lose” position.
+In our view, any one-sided attorney’s fees provision where only the plaintiff (but not the defendant) can get its attorney’s fees paid by the losing side, always presents the opportunity for abuse, and often results in bad consequences because it sets up a “no-lose” situation for the plaintiff even when their case is weak.

-Perhaps more egregious is the fact that even if the business can show the Website and/or its related Mobile site or App was adequate to accommodate those with disabilities, this does not prevent another Plaintiff from filing a lawsuit claiming the very same thing.
+Perhaps more egregious is the fact that even if the business can show the website and/or its related mobile site or app was adequate to accommodate those with disabilities, this does not prevent another plaintiff from filing a lawsuit claiming the very same thing.
 In effect, there is no “finality” and the business is continually exposed to ongoing rounds of moral extortion.
-While there may be strong argument that the lack of finality renders the application of the ADA to Websites and related Mobile sites and Apps, unconstitutional, no Court has yet addressed this particular issue.1
+While there may be a strong argument that the lack of finality renders the application of the ADA to websites and related mobile sites and apps, unconstitutional, no court has yet addressed this particular issue.1

 Even the Department of Justice (DOJ) has struggled with the idea of imposing some type of standard for the display of information on a Website.
 After 10 years of investigations, the DOJ appears to have given up on the idea.
-As for as we are aware, under Title III, for private businesses, the DOJ has not suggested any Apps in the nature of software have any ADA requirement.
-Nonetheless, these ADA Plaintiff’s law firms not only continue to file these ADA website lawsuits, but at least one law firm is threatening to file ADA lawsuits over mobile sites and Apps.
-These abusive ADA Website lawsuits and Apps lawsuits and/or threats, are increasing rapidly.
-With over a 100 million websites, if this tidal wave of ADA Website and App attacks is allowed to continue, it could bankrupt many of small and tiny businesses, causing devastating effect on the economy.
+As far as we are aware, under Title III, for private businesses, the DOJ has not suggested any apps in the nature of software to have any ADA requirement.
+Nonetheless, these ADA plaintiff’s law firms not only continue to file these ADA website lawsuits, but at least one law firm is threatening to file ADA lawsuits over mobile sites and apps.
+These abusive ADA website lawsuits and apps lawsuits and/or threats are increasing rapidly.
+With over 100 million websites, if this tidal wave of ADA website and app attacks is allowed to continue, it could bankrupt many small and tiny businesses, causing a devastating effect on the economy.

-The Karlin Law Firm is here to help defend against this title wave of ADA Website and App attacks and lawsuits.
+The Karlin Law Firm LLP is here to help defend against this title wave of ADA website and app attacks and lawsuits.

-A few things you may want to know, a recent case decided by the Ninth Circuit on January 15, 2019.
+A few things you may want to know, a recent case decided by the 9th Circuit on January 15, 2019.
 In Robles v.
-Domino’s Pizza, the Ninth Circuit Court addressed the question of due process, jurisdiction and lack of website standards.
-The Court held that there is not a specific standard that websites and/or a website’s related mobile site or App, that a business needed to follow to provide some accommodation for the blind or visually impaired (often using the JAWS program to translate a website into the spoken word).
-Nonetheless, a Plaintiff is still free to file a lawsuit to try to prove the website was inadequate.
-The Plaintiff may or may not win the lawsuit, but the mere filing of the lawsuit often forces a business, however tiny, to spend money, time and resources, to explain and justify how its website is displayed, even if it is later determined that the website was fine, as is.
+Domino’s Pizza, the 9th Circuit Court addressed the question of due process, jurisdiction and lack of website standards.
+The court held that there is not a specific standard that websites and/or a website’s related mobile site or app, needed to follow to provide some accommodation for the blind or visually impaired (often using the JAWS program to translate a website into the spoken word).
+Nonetheless, a plaintiff is still free to file a lawsuit to try to prove the website was inadequate.
+The plaintiff may or may not win the lawsuit, but the mere filing of the lawsuit often forces a business, however tiny, to spend money, time and resources, to explain and justify how its website is displayed, even if it is later determined that the website was fine, as is.

 As noted above, the Domino’s Court appeared to hold that the requirement did not apply to stand-alone websites without a physical location or physical nexus.
 There may be other views on this point, but we believe these views can be distinguished.
-While the Domino’s Pizza company is a large business enterprise that has the resources to defend such claims and or make major complex modifications to its website and related mobile site and App, the Court’s holding would appear to apply to the smallest of businesses.
-For example, to a retiree who sets up a three-page website selling his old fishing lures, or a handyman’s website stating he has a small shop where he is available to fix your broken lamp or bike.
-In coming to its concluding, the Court relied on the language of the ADA and certain guidelines (but not Website Standards) that the Department of Justice has enacted over time (without any vote of Congress).
+While the Domino’s Pizza company is a large business enterprise that has the resources to defend such claims and or make major complex modifications to its website and related mobile site and app, the court’s holding would appear to apply to the smallest of businesses.
+For example, to a retiree who sets up a three-page website selling his or her old fishing lures, or a handyman’s website stating they have a small shop where they are available to fix your broken lamp or bike.
+In coming to its conclusion, the court relied on the language of the ADA and certain guidelines (but not website standards) that the Department of Justice has enacted over time (without any vote of Congress).
 In our view, Congress and/or the DOJ will need to clarify this area of the law.
-Until then, we can expect an avalanche of ADA website and App attacks on businesses, large, small, and tiny, as well as against self-employed persons who run a small micro-business.
-To be clear, these are Website and App attacks in the name of the ADA, no different in practice than a computer virus.
-In our view, for the most part, these lawsuits are filed, and these threats are made simply to extort a ransom in exchange of dismissing the case, or not filing the lawsuit.
+Until then, we can expect an avalanche of ADA website and app attacks on businesses, large, small and tiny, as well as against self-employed people who run a small micro-business.
+To be clear, these are website and app attacks in the name of the ADA, no different in practice than a computer virus.
+In our view, for the most part, these lawsuits are filed, and these threats are made simply to extort a ransom in exchange for dismissing the case, or not filing the lawsuit.

-Of recent note, the Florida Realtors organization has sent letters to its members regarding The Portell Law Group, representing Access4All, Inc., Portell Law Group is headed by Jennifer Portell, also known as Jennifer Espinet-Portell out of Miami, Florida, with office in Washington D.C., where a warning has been sent by the Florida Realtors Association (www.FloridaRealtors.org).
+Of recent note, Florida Realtors has sent letters to its members regarding Portell Law Group, representing Access4All, Inc. Portell Law Group is headed by Jennifer Portell, also known as Jennifer Espinet-Portell out of Miami, Florida, with an office in Washington, D.C., where a warning has been sent by The Florida Realtors Association (www.FloridaRealtors.org).
 See our separate page on the Portell Law Group website claims.
-Another firm specializing in website threat letters is The Canon Law firm, and Mr. Berokim, claim to be representing an ADA website plaintiff, Xandra Krahe, a blind or visually impaired California resident.
+Another firm specializing in website threat letters is The Canon Law firm, and Mr. Berokim, that claims to be representing an ADA website plaintiff, Xandra Krahe, a blind or visually impaired California resident.
 Please see our page on the Canon Law, Berokim website claims.
-Recently the Canon Law Firm and Kousha Berokim have targeted Bike Stores, and Bicycle Store owners who have Bike Store websites with ADA website lawsuit Threats.
-We are the leaders in ADA website defense and we defend against ADA website claims and lawsuits, and can assist with both the defense as well as work with you and your IT department or web developer on ways to help prevent ADA website lawsuits and claims.
+Recently, the Canon Law Firm and Kousha Berokim have targeted bike stores and bicycle store owners who have bike store websites with ADA website lawsuit threats.
+We are the leaders in ADA website defense, and we defend against ADA website claims and lawsuits, and can assist with both the defense as well as work with you and your IT department or web developer on ways to help prevent ADA website lawsuits and claims.
 One source of information is WCAG, the World Wide Web Consortium (W3C), and the 2.0 guidelines (which may not be considered standards).

-Here’s some resources for Web and website Accessibility checkers and testers and testing:
+Here are some resources for web and website accessibility checkers and testers and testing: